Find Nursing Colleges

 10 Yearly Graduations

 Allen College is the 12th most popular school in the nation for students seeking a master's degree in critical care nursing.
-Roughly 600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $18,956 per year, while in-state graduate students, on average, pay $18,120 per year.
-The critical care nursing program at Allen College awarded 10 master's degrees during the 2020-2021 school year.
-Of these students, 90% were women and 10% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $19,236 per year, while in-state graduate students, on average, pay $18,400 per year.
+During the most recent year for which we have data, 10 people received their master's degree in critical care nursing from Allen College.

 9 Yearly Graduations

 Case Western Reserve University comes in at #13 on our list of the most popular colleges offering master's degrees in critical care nursing.
 Each year, around 11,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $54,020 per year, while in-state graduate students, on average, pay $49,358 per year.
-The critical care nursing program at Case Western Reserve University awarded 9 master's degrees during the 2020-2021 school year.
-About 67% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $61,040 per year, while in-state graduate students, on average, pay $50,838 per year.
+During the most recent year for which we have data, 9 people received their master's degree in critical care nursing from Case Western.
+Of these students, 71% were women and 29% were members of underrepresented racial-ethnic groups.

 #13